vegaprotocol/specs/specs/0000-mm-mechanics.md

 **Bond account top up by collateral search:**
 Important: a trader's general account should be periodically searched to top back up its bond account to the level that meets its current commitment.. i.e. so actual stake = commitment.
 This should happen every time the network is performing a margin calculation / search.

+***Case:*** `margin-shortfall > market-maker-commitment-amount - market-maker-bond-penalty`

+This is the case when the market maker In this case when the margin is evaluated the market maker will be distressed and placed into position resolution.

+***Case:*** `margin-shortfall <= market-maker-commitment-amount - market-maker-bond-penalty`

 ## Network parameters
-`bond-fine-parameter` - used to calculate the penalty to market makers when they fail to meet their obligations.
+`bond-penalty-parameter` - used to calculate the penalty to market makers when they fail to meet their obligations.
-`market-size-measurement-period` - used in fee splitting `maximum-liquidity-fee-factor-level` - used in validating fee amounts
+`market-size-measurement-period` - used in fee splitting `maximum-liquidity-fee-factor-level` - used in validating fee amounts `siskas_to_bond` - used to translate a commitment to an obligation (in siskas)

 ## What data do we keep relating to market making?
 1. List of all market makers and their commitment sizes and their “equity-like share” for each market (https://github.com/vegaprotocol/product/pull/323/files)
 1. Liquidity provision orders (probably need to be indexed somewhere in addition to the order book)
 1. New account per market holding all committed market maker bonds
 1. Actual amount of liquidity supplied (can be calculated from order book “0034-prob-weighted-liquidity-measure.ipynb”)
-1. The market size (this will be something like the average trading volume (trade value for fee purposes - see fees spec, for futures this is notional) per 24 hours during a period defined as a network parameter)
 1. Each market maker's actual bond amount